getodk/docs/odkx-src/getting-started-2-architect.rst

 Deploying to the Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have the design environment installed and functioning, and because that environment has a copy of the fully-configured *Geotagger* application that is running on https://opendatakit-simpledemo.appspot.com (minus any data that users have submitted to the server), we can work through the steps of deploying that application to your device, and then resetting your server to push that configuration up to your server.
+Now that we have the design environment installed and functioning, and because that environment has a copy of the fully-configured *Geotagger* application that is running on https://opendatakit-simpledemo.appspot.com (minus any data that users have submitted to the server), we can work through the steps of deploying that application to your device, and then setting up your server to push that configuration up to your server.

 First, confirm that your device has :guilabel:`USB debugging` enabled inside your device's :guilabel:`Settings`.
 This checkbox is in different places on different devices and may be hidden by default on some.
 See this guide to `USB debugging on Android <https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909>`_ for instructions.